douglasmarques/viva/README.md

 ## Screens

-The screens were developing using material design paterns and following the test specifications
+The screens were developed using material design patterns and following the Test specification document.

-**Intro:** 3 steps showing the most important features, it is possible to skip and go to login screen
+**Intro:** 3 steps showing the most important features, it is possible to skip and go to login screen.

 **Login:** User and password to sign-in the app.
 There isn't a remote login service to authenticate the user, you need to use the following user: